kcroker/Gadget-2.0.7-ngravs/README.md

 performance gains!

 I hope ngravs is useful for investigation of your wild gravitation models!
-If you use it, please cite the relevant code paper, submitted to MNRAS (Monthly Notices of the Royal Astronomical Society).
+If you use it, please cite the relevant code paper, submitted to Comput.
+Phys.
+Commun.
+(Computer Physics Communications).

 Word!
 -k@Manoa 2/7/15
+-k@Pitt 6/4/15

 Acknowledgments: